Cutibacterium (ex.Propionibacterium) species

 • Previously termed Propionibacterium

-• Major human pathogens: many species; generally the two below represent the majority of isolates.
-Member of Proprionibacteriaeceae.
+• Major human pathogens: There are many species, but generally, the two below represent the majority of isolates.
+They are members of the Proprionibacteriaeceae.

 • Cutibacterium acnes